Description

 This course proposes a learning approach based on the 3D-Printing Maker Culture as a precious strategy to answer the question.

-This course will introduce participants to the use of 3D printers within the Maker Culture in order to promote environmental sustainability at schools.
+This course will introduce participants to the use of 3D printers within the Maker Culture to promote environmental sustainability in schools.

-Moreover, they will be able to know the basic principles of 3D Modeling and Printing.
-They will also be comfortable using 3D printers and implementing this technology in their lessons.
-Most of all, by having acquired a “repair mindset,” they will be ready to instill it in their students and become the promoters of a change-maker community.
+Most of all, by having acquired a “repair mindset” and sustainability skills, they will be ready to instill them in their students and become the promoters of a change-maker community.

 Learning outcomes